 Story will rarely modify the rating up or down drastically unless it's a core part of the experience, such as in RPGs or in point & click adventures.
 In any other case a bad story is ignorable and a good story won't fix a bad gameplay, as I feel it's better to read a book or watch a film than enduring a boring gaming session just to get to the bits where the story progresses.
 Mainly because a book doesn't close itself if you grow frustrated with it

-This is some sort of mix where I chunk in a few things.
-First of all, the game must stand the test of time.
+Not how much time you can spend on a game, but rather how well the game stands the test of time.
 Regarding older titles it's easy: I only comment games I've played recently.
 With newer titles I try to predict if I see if it's worth playing in the future.Multiplayer.

-I enjoy both local and online multiplayer.
-Regarding local I tend to value accessibility above everything else, as not everyone I play with plays video games regularly so it's crucial for them to understand how the game works as soon as possible.
-For online multiplayer I love team-based games where the mechanisms reward creative thinking and co-operation, as if that's not the case someone could replace all humans with bots and I wouldn't even notice.
-When playing with voice chat I'm much less picky though, as would definitely notice the lack of friendly banter and small talk.Gaming systems.
+I enjoy both casual and competitive multiplayer.
+Regarding casual, I value accessibility above everything else, specially for local multiplayer, as not everyone I play with plays video games regularly so it's crucial for them to understand how the game works as soon as possible.
+For competitive multiplayer I love team-based games where the mechanisms reward creative thinking and co-operation.Gaming systems.

 I have the following gaming systems: PC, Game Boy, Game Boy Advance, Nintendo DS, Super Nintendo, Playstation 2, iPod Touch 2nd Gen and Android phone; also had a Playstation but it broke.
 While I tend to like chewy games in general, I do value time wasters for portable gaming systems, as I'm quite fond of pulling them out when I'm commuting, waiting in a queue and such, where not always I'll have time for a decent gaming session.Tabletop RPGs